 Photo Courtesy of Freepik

-On Saturday, June 19th, 2021, we celebrate Juneteenth, while many organizations will be celebrating for the entire week leading up to Saturday.
+Every year on the 19th of June, we celebrate Juneteenth.
 Juneteenth has been referred to as African-American Independence Day because it is the day when we celebrate the emancipation of slavery in the United States.
 While a popular holiday in Black culture, Juneteenth has entered the broader cultural consciousness over the past few years as the Black Lives Matter movement has gained support from people of all races as well as from people around the world.

 The History of Juneteenth